sfu-db/connector-x/docs/freq_questions.md

 ## How to choose the partition column?

-`partition_on` specifies on which column we will do the partition as above procedure.
+`partition_on` specifies on which column we will partition the query.
 In order to achieve the best performance, it is ideal that each partitioned query will return the same number of rows.
 And since we partition the column evenly, it is recommended that the numerical `partition_on` column is evenly distributed.
 Whether a column has index or not might also affect the performance depends on the source database.
 You can give it a try if you have multiple candidates.
 Also, you can manually partition the query if our partition method cannot match your need.
 ConnectorX will still return a whole dataframe with all the results of the list of queries you input.

 ## How to print log in Python?